zenangst/Spots/Documentation/Getting started guide.md

 ## The result.

 Because `SpotsController` is just like any other view controller, you display it in the exact same way as you would any other controller that you have in your application.
-Lets wrap it in a `UINavigation` controller so that we get a nice navigation bar at the top.
+Let's wrap it in a `UINavigation` controller so that we get a nice navigation bar at the top.

 This is what our `ApplicationDelegate` ended up looking like.